Post-Separation Co-parenting Apps: Can they help families avoid conflict?

 Research Context

 The rapid growth in digital technology over the last decade has led to a prolific range of smartphone apps.
 A large number are marketed specifically to separated parents in Australia.
 Many are designed to facilitate communication between separated parents, as well as to aid with organisation, financial management and/or legal proceedings.
-How do separated parents know which app might best suit their circumstances, needs and budget, and which apps could pose risks for themselves or their children?
+How do separated parents know which app might best suit their circumstances, needs and budget, and which apps or app feature could pose risks for themselves or their children?

 The wellbeing of children is at the heart of this project.
 There is a solid body of evidence to suggest that the interests of children post-separation are generally best served when parents can cooperate and communicate with low levels of conflict.
 Apps may have the capacity to reduce conflict and improve outcomes for parents and children, but they may also have the capacity to exacerbate relationship conflict – and it may be that an app that works for one family doesn’t work for another.